2 Fifth Avenue

 The H. Earl Clack Museum offers visitors the opportunity to explore local human history, as well as the remains of ancient history that have been naturally preserved through time.
 The museum displays 75- million-year-old dinosaur eggs and embryos found in local exposures of the Judith River Formation.
 Research suggests these eggs were laid by a kind of lambeosaur (a “duck-bill” dinosaur) along the banks of an ancient river and estuary of the Bearpaw Sea that once covered this area.
 “Stygi,” a skull cast of the rare Stygimoloch (a species of pachycephalosaur) and an Albertosaurus head mask are also displayed.
-The famed archeological treasure, the Wahkpa Chu’gn Buffalo Jump Site, is adjacent to the museum.
+The famed archeological treasure, the Wahkpa Chu’gn Buffalo Jump Site, is nearby and managed by the museum.

 Did You Know?

 Scientists are continuing to make ground breaking discoveries in the field, like the discovery of embryos.
 In 1991, Mary Schweitzer, a Helena native and Doctor of Paleontology, discovered the existence of not only blood vessel-like structures, but of actual blood cells in a T. rex specimen that lived 66 million years ago.
 Each discovery that is made brings us one step closer to understanding these prehistoric creatures, and the former inhabitants of the place we call home.